-Fellow of the Walter & Duncan Gordon Foundation, Gender Equality Program Officer, Oxfam-Québec
+Fellow of the Walter & Duncan Gordon Foundation and Program Officer, Gender Equality, Oxfam-Québec

-The conference entitled "Women's Rights and Gender Equality in Canadian Cooperation: Challenges and Perspectives" was the culmination of a broader research and mobilization project, carried out with the support of the Walter and Duncan Gordon Foundation.
-In this essay, I present a number of important observations, recommendations, and strategies for collective action deriving from my research in Canada and Mali and from the discussions held during the two days of the conference.
+The conference entitled "Women's Rights and Gender Equality in Canadian Cooperation: Challenges and Perspectives" was the culmination of a broader research and mobilization project carried out by Canadian gender equality stakeholders with the support of the Walter and Duncan Gordon Foundation37.
+In this essay I present a number of important observations, recommendations, and strategies for collective action deriving from my research in Canada and Mali and from the discussions held during the two days of the conference38.